safe-global/safe-modules/modules/passkey/README.md

 ### Compiler settings

-The project uses Solidity compiler version `0.8.26` with 10 million optimizer runs, as we want to optimize for the code execution costs.
+The project uses Solidity compiler version `0.8.26` with 10 million IR optimizer runs, as we want to optimize for the code execution costs.
+Note that the `FCLP256Verifier` contract use the legacy bytecode optimizer in order to prevent performance regressions caused by the new IR optimizer.
 The EVM version is set to `paris` because not all our target networks support the opcodes introduced in the `Shanghai` EVM upgrade.

 #### Custom Networks